The Benefits of Adding a Peninsula Island to your Kitchen.

 - Increases working bench space for food preparation.

-Master Bathrooms & Kitchens is a bathroom and kitchen renovation company that is family owned and operated.
-We have been renovating homes beautiful since 1995 and offer advice and expertise that only comes from years of experience.
+Master Bathrooms & Kitchens is a renovation company that has been creating beautiful homes since 1995.
+We are family owned and operated and offer advice and expertise that only comes from years of experience.
 Be sure to peruse our website for more renovation inspiration or simply call us on (02)9899-9330 for a quotation today!

 Watch our video below of just some of our beautiful bathrooms and kitchens: